CMDBrew/adminterface/website/docs/intro.md

 - **Not from scratch** - It is not efficient for Developers to be building the same components from scratch for every project.
 - **DRY and clean** - Don't repeat yourself and keep codes clean

-## Software License & Fee
+## License
-- ✅&nbsp; Open-source License
-- ✅&nbsp; Open-source Dependencies
-- ✅&nbsp; Commercial Friendly

-ActiveAdminBootstrap is an open-source software which requires an yearly subscription license fee for all commercialized or production projects.
+ActiveAdminBootstrap is an open-source software which requires an yearly subscription license fee for all commercialized projects.
 It is free to use for personal purposes.
 You may cancel your yearly subscription at anytime.
-See [Terms of Service] for more information.
+See [our license in full text][License] for more information.

 - Personal Use: Free
-- Commercial Projects & Production Instances: [Contact us] to become an **Early Adopter**.
+- Commercial Use: Annual subscription per project

 ## Have a suggestion?
 [Contact us] if there's something missing from the documentation or improvements you would like to see in the future from us.
 We'll be glad to take any suggestions to make this documentation and ActiveAdminBootstrap better.